jasons-archived/Raylib-ECS-Prototype/DumDum/Engine/Ecs/Allocation/ReadMe.md

 ﻿# ECS Allocation

-The allocator is an important feature because in the ECS system these things need to be created and managed for each entity created:
+The Page is an important feature because in the ECS system these things need to be created and managed for each entity created:
 - EntityHandle
 - Each component the entity will use
   - Metadata